-Payment Management (PMS)
+Payment Management System

 Payment of funds for this award will be made through the Department of Health and Human Services (DHHS) Payment Management System (PMS).
 PMS is a full service central payment and cash management system.
 I encourage immediate completion of the required PMS forms.
 You will not receive payment for any work performed on this grant until these forms are properly submitted to PMS and an account has been established.
-If your organization has never received grant funds from my office, the Direct Deposit Sign-up Form (SF1199A) and the PMS Access Form must be completed, scanned, and returned to PMS via email.
-These forms, along with instructions may be found at: https://pms.psc.gov/grant-recipients/access-newuser.html.
+If your organization has never received grant funds from my office, you must complete the New User and Account Establishment process directly on the PMS site.
+Additional information may be found at: https://pms.psc.gov/grant-recipients/access-newuser.html.
 When completing the SF1199A form, Section 2 should contain the following information: Department of Homeland Security, 245 Murray Lane, SW, Washington, DC 20528-0115.
 If you have received grant funds through my office in the past, you will not be required to submit these forms.
 However, do contact me to verify your account information prior to accessing funds.